 Swimming in any lake owned or managed by the KDFWR is prohibited except in areas specifically set aside for swimming at which a qualified lifeguard is on duty.
 Kentucky law specifically prohibits swimming at any boat launching ramp.
 Swim in marked and supervised areas.
 If you are a non-swimmer or a poor swimmer, wear a PFD.
 Remember, PFDs are not just for boaters.

 Refrain from drinking alcoholic beverages when swimming.
 Alcohol greatly reduces a person’s reflexes and strength when in the water.
-For persons who have had alcoholic beverages a PFD is the difference between life and death.
+For persons who have had alcoholic beverages, a PFD is a difference between life and death.